ananthasharma/divergence/README.md

-# divergence_piml
+# divergence
-Compute divergence of distributions
+Compute divergence of distributions for dummy datasets.